keatBono28/2016-Primary-Debates-Sentiment-Analysis/README.md

 The original data set and information about it can be found at https://www.kaggle.com/kinguistics/2016-us-presidential-primary-debates.

+Database information: SQL Server Management Studio was used, server name, username, and password will need to be updated in the script.

 Sentiment Analysis used 6 lexicons in 3 groups: Positive versus Negative, Assertive versus Passive, Republican versus Democrat.

 Scoring System: